Hexalith/Hexalith.KeyValueStorages/README.md

 # Hexalith.KeyValueStorages

-This is a template repository for creating new Hexalith packages.
-The repository provides a structured starting point for developing new packages within the Hexalith ecosystem.
+This is the Hexalith Key/Value stores packages.

 ## Build Status